maxcarolino/TrainingNotebooks/README.md

 ## Git

+I assume you already have git installed.
+Just in case you don't, please refer to the instructions in the [Git documentation](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Once you already have Jupyter installed, you just need to clone this repository by typing:

 `git clone https://github.com/KLabCyscorpions/TrainingNotebooks.git`